Education and Training Benefit Q&As

 Please note: You are encouraged to submit these documents via My VAC Account.

-Important: Notify us of any changes to your Formal Program Plan as soon as possible and submit all required documentation to avoid being in an overpayment situation.
+Important: Notify us of any changes to your Formal Program plan as soon as possible and submit all required documentation to avoid being in an overpayment situation.
 You can send us a secure message via My VAC Account or call 1-866-522-2122.

-8. What should I do if I discontinue my Formal Program plan in the middle of a period of study?
+9. What should I do if I discontinue my Formal Program plan in the middle of a period of study?

-• the reason you discontinued your program.
+• the reason you discontinued your program

-• the date you stopped attending the program.
+• the date you stopped attending the program

 Once we receive and review your information, we will advise you if you have an overpayment.

-Technical Education
+Technical education

-To qualify for Technical Education funding:
+To qualify for Formal Program funding under the Technical Education subcomponent, a program must:

 While each funding application is considered on a case-by-case basis, examples of a Technical Education program include: